ledm/bgc-val-public/README.md

 # Requirements

-To use this code, the following python packages are required:
+To use this package, the following python packages are required:
 * matplotlib
 * netCDF4
 * numpy